tarwn/lessthandot-hugo/blogs/content/posts/2009-11-09-sql-server-2008-r2-november-ctp-availabl.md

 Go to http://www.microsoft.com/sqlserver/2008/en/us/R2.aspx to get more information and to download!

-The November CTP is “feature complete” so try out the new features in this CTP release which include:
+The November CTP is "feature complete" so try out the new features in this CTP release which include:

   * Support for Windows Server 2008 R2, including Hyper-V with Live Migration
   * Enhanced data compression with support for Unicode UCS-2